 To cite these data, please see:

 Parks SA, Holsinger LM, Panunto MH, Jolly WM, Dobrowski SZ, and Dillon GK.
-In review.
-High severity fire: evaluating its key drivers and mapping its probability across western US forests.
+2018.
+High-severity fire: evaluating its key drivers and mapping its probability across western US forests.
+Environmental Research Letters.
+13: 044037.